Like most Jewish holidays, Rosh Hashanah brings to mind certain traditional food customs – the most well-known being the dipping of apples in honey.

 - raw or “sanding” sugar, for sprinkling

-- Pre-heat oven to 400; line two baking sheets with parchment paper.
+- Preheat oven to 400°F; line two baking sheets with parchment paper.
 Unroll one pie crust on a work surface.
 Use your cutter to make as many circles as you can; place on your prepared baking sheets.

 - Put a lollipop stick in the center of each circle, pressing down lightly to secure.
-Place a teaspoon of cooled filling on each circle.
+Place 1 tsp cooled filling on each circle.
 Use a pastry brush to brush a bit of the beaten egg around the edge of each circle.

 - Brush tops with the egg and sprinkle with the raw sugar (pops may be frozen at this point – reheat directly from the freezer, adjusting baking time by a few extra minutes).

-Bake pops for 20 minutes; transfer trays to wire racks to cool completely.
-Serve warm or at room temperature (pops may be kept tightly sealed, at room temperature, for 3-5 days).
+- Bake pops for 20 minutes; transfer trays to wire racks to cool completely.
+Serve warm or at room temperature.

 Rosh Hashanah